FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 Based Letting (CBL) model of allocation during 2019.
 The management of existing tenancies

-is a critical piece of work in which we continue to engage.--- 11
+is a critical piece of work in which we continue to engage.
+---
+11

 Consultation and communication with our Elected Representatives, our tenants and the wider